karkman/MMB-114_Genomics/02-Read-trimming.md

 Take a look at the FASTQC reports.
 How does the data look like?

 * How many sequences are in R1?
-In R2?
+And in R2?
 * The "Per base sequence quality" module shows a problem.
 Why?
   * Which part of the reads have the best quality?
 Beginning, middle, end?
 * What is the mean sequence quality for the majority of the reads?
 * The "Per base sequence content" module shows a problem.
 Why?
 * The "Adapter content" module also shows a problem.
 Why?
   * Are there adapters in our reads?
-In which part of the reads?
-What are adapters and why should we remove them?
+  * In which part of the reads?
+  * What are adapters and why should we remove them?
 * Do you see differences between the R1 and R2 reads?

 To help you answering the questions above, you can read more about the FASTQC report [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).